Download This Sample

 Mother Teresa Worksheets

-This bundle contains 11 ready-to-use Mother Teresa Worksheets that are perfect for students who want to learn more about Mother Teresa who was a nun who travelled the world helping sick, poor, dying people as well as orphans.
-She was a nun for over 45 years, and devoted her entire life to helping others.
+This is a fantastic bundle which includes everything you need to know about Mother Teresa across 23 in-depth pages.
+These are ready-to-use Mother Teresa worksheets that are perfect for teaching students about Mother Teresa who was a Catholic nun who traveled the world helping the sick, poor and dying as well as orphans.
+She was a nun for over 45 years, devoting her entire life to helping others.

 Link/cite this page